 Tip 2: Briefly describes the steps involved in delegating tasks

 “I will use the following steps to delegate tasks:

 - Identifying tasks and responsibilities to delegate

 This involves identifying the duties and tasks that I want to assign.
 I will accomplish this by assessing the workload at hand and determining the tasks that my team members can accomplish.

 - Identifying the best-suited person to perform the tasks

-A key strength in delegation is to know the abilities of every team member.
+A key strength in delegation is knowing the abilities of every team member.
 With a list of tasks that need to be done, I will identify the best person to perform them.
 Checking the skill set of each team member will help me associate them with the tasks they can perform excellently.

 - Assign tasks

 This step involves the allocation of tasks and responsibilities to team members.
 In doing this, I will delegate tasks equitably among team members.
 I also ensure that everyone understands the assigned work and the timelines for completing the job.”

 10. What Roles Do Operations Managers Perform Every Day?